siddh7007/ananta-cable-platform/SVELTEKIT_MIGRATION_COMPLETE.md

 ## Conclusion

-**Migration Status: ✅ COMPLETE**
+**Migration Status: ✅ COMPLETE (Including Documentation)**

-The Cable Platform Portal has been successfully migrated from a custom Vite + hash-based router setup to a production-ready SvelteKit application with:
+The Cable Platform Portal has been successfully migrated from a custom Vite + hash-based router setup to a production-ready SvelteKit application with comprehensive documentation:

+### Technical Migration (Phases 1-7)
 - ✅ Clean URLs and file-based routing
 - ✅ Server-side rendering for better performance
 - ✅ Docker deployment with health checks